Daylight saving time: Religion

 Some religious groups and individuals have opposed DST on religious grounds.
 For religious Muslims and Jews it makes religious practices such as prayer and fasting more difficult or inconvenient.

 Some Muslim countries, such as Morocco, have temporarily abandoned DST during Ramadan.

 In Israel, DST has been a point of contention between the religious and secular, resulting in fluctuations over the years, and a shorter DST period than in the EU and US.
-Religious Jews prefer a shorter DST (Note: Starting after Passover and ended before Yom Kippur (less than 180 days)) due to DST delaying scheduled morning prayers, thus conflicting with standard working and business hours.
+Religious Jews prefer a shorter DST (Note: Starting after Passover and ended before Yom Kippur (less than 180 days)) because DST delays scheduled morning prayers, thus conflicting with standard working and business hours.
 Additionally, DST is ended before Yom Kippur (a 25-hour fast day starting and ending at sunset, much of which is spent praying in synagogue until the fast ends at sunset) since DST would result in the day ending later, which many feel makes it more difficult.
 (Note: Although DST does not affect the duration of the fast, which is 25 hours regardless, many find it easier to start and end earlier rather than later.)

 In the US, Orthodox Jewish groups have opposed extensions to DST, as well as a 2022 bipartisan bill that would make DST permanent, saying it will "interfere with the ability of members of our community to engage in congregational prayers and get to their places of work on time."